Expertise

 Aerial view of The Cathedral of the Assumption in Varna

 How is the data protection authority organised in Bulgaria?
-In particular: what is the annual budget?
+In particular: What is the annual budget?
 How many staff are employed?
 Is the authority assigned to a specific ministry?
 If so, which one?

-The CPDP is the supervisory authority responsible for the rightful application of the GDPR and compliance with the Bulgarian Personal Data Protection Act (the "PDPA").
-The CPDP is an independent supervisory authority with its own budget.
+The CPDP is the supervisory authority responsible for the rightful application of the GDPR and compliance with the Bulgarian Personal Data Protection Act.

-The CPDP consists of a chairman and four members.
-The CPDP is supported by a special staff and a general administration staff.
-The total number of staff is 83 people (including five elective positions - the chairperson and the four members).
-The chairperson and members of the CPDP are elected by the National Assembly following a nomination by the Council of Ministers, for a term of five years.
+• The chairman and members of the CPDP are elected by the National Assembly following a nomination by the Council of Ministers, for a term of five years.
 The CPDP is organized into four directorates.
 These include Resource Management and Administrative Legal Services Directorate, Legal Affairs and Internal Cooperation Directorate, Legal Proceedings and Supervision Directorate, and Legal Analysis, Information and Control Activities Directorate.

-The annual budget of the CPDP for 2022 was BGN 3,032,700 (approx. EUR 1,551,000).
+• The annual budget of the CPDP for 2023 was BGN 6,985,000 (approx. EUR 3,571,374).

 How does a fine procedure work in Bulgaria?
 In particular: can the authority itself impose fines?
 How does the procedure work (e.g., notification as to the opening of proceedings (public/addressed to the company alone?), notification as to the intention to impose a fine (public/addressed to companies alone?), formal penalty notice)?
 What legal remedies are possible against an imposed fine?

-Fines may be imposed directly by the CPDP as part of its administrative proceedings.
+• Administrative sanctions (including fines) are imposed directly by the CPDP as part of its administrative proceedings.

 Is there a common, official calculation methodology for fines in Bulgaria (such as the fining models in the Netherlands or Germany)?